EdyTheCow/oslo-bysykkel/README.md

 If container is launched on a external server, SSH tunnel can be used to access the dev preview.
 Easiest way to do this is to set network to host so you're accessing host locally rather than container.
 That way you don't have to worry about container changing IP.

-### Prod enviroment
+### Prod environment
-Production enviroment uses docker image built on top of Nginx using Github Actions.
+Production environment uses docker image built on top of Nginx using Github Actions.
 Whenever there's a change in the repository, a new updated image is built.
-Watchtower can be used to automate the fetching of new docker images in prod enviroment to automatically push updates.
+Watchtower can be used to automate the fetching of new docker images in prod environment to automatically push updates.
 The image can be found in the repository at `Dockerfile`.
-Alternatively the application could be also run from any enviroment using `ghcr.io/edythecow/oslo-bysykkel:master` image, which includes built and ready to deploy app.
+Alternatively the application could be also run from any environment using `ghcr.io/edythecow/oslo-bysykkel:master` image, which includes built and ready to deploy app.

 Traefik reverse proxy will automatically generate the certificates using Let's Encrypt.
 Additional certificate resolvers can be added, such as Cloudflare by following Traefik docs: https://doc.traefik.io/traefik/https/acme/#providers

 <b>Change enviroment variables</b><br />
-Navigate to `prod-env/compose/.env` file and change the domain variable.
+Navigate to `prod-env/compose/.env` file and change the `DOMAIN` variable.
 Available variables:
 | Variable | Example | Description |
 |-|:-:|-|
 | COMPOSE_PROJECT_NAME | prod_oslo-bysykkel | Docker compose container prefix |